 Overview

-AngularJs is one of the widely used open sources front-end framework because of its good architecture in place, the extensibility, a lot of interesting features and the big community too.
+AngularJs is one of the widely used open-source front-end frameworks because of its good architecture in place, its extensibility, a lot of interesting features, and the big community around it.

-In this short article, we're going to showcase with a simple example why it's sometimes better to use AngularJS's inbuilt global objects and services instead of native ones.
+In this short article, we’re going to showcase a simple example of why it’s sometimes better to use AngularJS’s inbuilt global objects and services instead of native ones.

-AngularJs applications are benefiting from some great functionalities, instead of just using those necessary for frontend architecture as an AngularJs lover I strongly advice to also take advantages of the others global objects and services.
+AngularJs applications are benefiting from some great functionalities, instead of just using those necessary for frontend architecture as an AngularJS lover I strongly advise also taking advantage of the other global objects and services.

-In simple word AngularJs wrappers and services are already built to synchronized with AngularJs application, so can be used without any further tricks.
+In simple words, AngularJS wrappers and services are already built to synchronize with AngularJ applications, so can be used without any further tricks.

-setTimeout is part of the window object, helpful to execute a function or evaluating an expression one time after a certain delay in milliseconds.
+setTimeout is part of the window object, helpful to execute a function or evaluate an expression one time after a certain delay in milliseconds.

-Let's setting up a basic AngularJS application with a controller:
+Let’s set up a basic AngularJS application with a controller:

 In this example, after 2 seconds the firstMessage will be updated but the secondMessage not, as shown on the following page: